lalitsharma250/BazaarBuddy/README.md

 - API: A set of functions and procedures allowing the creation of applications.
 The application uses the [link](https://dummyjson.com/) as API.

-Don't forget to star the project if you like it!  :heart: ==  :star:

 ##  Dependencies :high_brightness: